Product Version: 10.0

 chmod 770 /opt/nakivo/CUSTOM_LABEL

-The encrypted filesystem will be mounted to the folder /opt/nakivo/CUSTOM_LABEL on each system boot.
+The encrypted file system will be mounted to the folder /opt/nakivo/CUSTOM_LABEL on each system boot.
 Note that you need to enter the password each time the system boots.
-Otherwise, the data won’t be decrypted.
+Otherwise, the data is not decrypted.

-- Open Configuration > Repositories in NAKIVO Backup & Replication.
+- Go to Settings>Repositories in NAKIVO Backup & Replication.

-- In the Assigned transporter menu, choose the Transporter installed on the Linux machine with the encrypted volume.
+- On the Name and Location of the wizard, choose the Transporter installed on the Linux machine with the encrypted volume from the Assigned transporter menu.

 - Enter /opt/nakivo/CUSTOM_LABEL for the path.